Skip to content

 • English and Maths (if required) Level 2

-End-point assessment: Delivered by AAT
+Delivered by AAT

-Progression: As well as ensuring full competency as an Assistant Accountant, this standard provides the foundation for progression into several career paths in the Accounting sector including Audit Trainee, Corporate Recovery Analyst, Credit Controller or Tax Accountant.
+As well as ensuring full competency as an Assistant Accountant, this standard provides the foundation for progression into several career paths in the Accounting sector including Audit Trainee, Corporate Recovery Analyst, Credit Controller or Tax Accountant.

-Course Summary: Apprenticeships are work-based training programmes designed around the need of both the Apprentice and their employer.
+Apprenticeships are work-based training programmes designed around the need of both the Apprentice and their employer.

-An Assistant Accountant provides support to internal and external customers and will work predominately either as an assistant accountant within practise or alternatively within the finance function of an organisation.
+An Assistant Accountant provides support to internal and external customers and will work predominately either as an assistant accountant within practice or alternatively within the finance function of an organisation.
 Part of their role will involve assisting in the day to day financial activities such as data entry to month end management accounts and/or year-end financial statements.
 In addition, the Assistant Accountant may find themselves involved in regulatory financial requirements such as the completion of VAT returns or assisting in the preparation of tax computations.

 Institute for Apprenticeships